Essential Cannabis Nutrients: What You Need to Know About Macronutrients and Micronutrients

-Cannabis plants need several micronutrients and macronutrients to grow, but among them all, a couple stands out due to being essential for them to develop correctly.
+Cannabis plants need several micronutrients and macronutrients to grow, but among them all, a couple stand out due to being essential for them to develop correctly.
 These essential nutrients are divided into two categories: Macronutrients and Micronutrients.
-Macronutrients are Nitrogen (N), Phosphorus (P), and Potassium (K), and the main micronutrients are Calcium (Ca), Magnesium (Mg), Manganese (Mn), Molybdenum (M), Sulphur (S), and Zinc (Zn).
+Macronutrients are Nitrogen (N), Phosphorus (P), and Potassium (K), and the main micronutrients are Calcium (Ca), Magnesium (Mg), Manganese (Mn), Molybdenum (M), Sulphur (S), Zinc (Zn).

 What Are Cannabis Macronutrients and Micronutrients?

 As mentioned, cannabis macronutrients and micronutrients are essential for plant growth.
 Macronutrients are the foundation of plant health.
 They usually appear on the front label of cannabis fertilizers as N-P-K and are associated with a number indicating the concentration of each nutrient.

 Nitrogen, phosphorus, and potassium are plants’ primary nutrients to grow and stay healthy, resist diseases, and develop big flowers.

 During the vegetative stage, Nitrogen (N) stands as the most crucial macronutrient.
 Cannabis plants require ample nitrogen during growth and significantly less during the flowering phase.